 An ordained minister, Emily is deeply committed to the corporate worship life of the church and has maintained an active role in various music ministries, serving congregations in Alabama, Texas, and California.
 She understands her academic vocation as further service to her call, as she seeks to form students who will lead Christ’s church to worship with godly wisdom and Spirit-led imagination.

-Emily is married to Matt, a congregational minister and hospital chaplain who is pursuing the Doctor of Ministry at Emory University’s Candler School of Theology.
-They are the proud parents of three fur-babies, Lily, Daisy, and O’Henry, who occupy much of their free time.
+Emily is married to Matt, a congregational minister and hospital chaplain who holds the Doctor of Ministry from Emory University’s Candler School of Theology.
+They are the proud parents to two children, who occupy much of their free time.

 Degrees and Certifications